 We affirm and promote the following principles which are integral to our Ethical Movement:

-- Life is sacred, interrelated and interdependent.
-Life is a great, mysterious gift.
+Life is a great, mysterious gift, and is more than just the materialistic fact of existence.
 We affirm our respect for the interdependent web of existence, of which we are all a part.
-It is our commitment to the goal of a world community with peace, liberty, justice and loving-kindness for all.
+It is our commitment to the goal of a world community with peace, liberty, justice, and loving-kindness for all.

-- We are never isolated from human society, and the effects of our actions always has an impact, great or small, positive or negative, on the lives of others, and theirs on us in return.
-And so by helping to lift others to a higher level of moral awareness, we also lift ourselves.
+Our impact on the lives of others, and theirs on us in return. may be great or small, positive or negative.
+In helping to lift others to a higher level of moral awareness, we also lift ourselves.